thedaviddias/Mac-OS-Setup-Applications/README.md

 zsh --version
 ```

-Additionally, Zsh should be set as your default shell.
+Additionally, Zsh should be set as the default shell.
 Run `echo $SHELL` from a new terminal to confirm.
 Expected result: `/usr/bin/zsh` or similar